D-Kay6/Infuse-TS/docs/classes/Container.md

 `undefined` \| `Type`[]

-The resolved instances if found, otherwise undefined.
+The resolved instance if found, otherwise undefined.

-##### Throws

-[InvalidDataError](InvalidDataError.md) If the identifier is a tuple with more than one entry.

 ##### Implementation of